-England’s upland blanket bogs are globally rare ecosystems, protected under UK and European law.
+England’s upland blanket bogs are globally rare ecosystems, protected under UK and international law.
 Blanket bog is vital in the fight against climate breakdown and the Government’s ambition of net-zero emissions by 2050: the habitat’s peat soils lock up billions of tonnes of carbon.
 Covering hundreds of thousands of hectares, our uplands ought to be a haven for wildlife.

 And yet for decades, some moorland owners and tenants have been given legal permissions or consents to damage these sensitive habitats, subjecting them to intensive management practices for the purpose of maximising the number of grouse for shooting.
-Information from Natural England suggests there are over 400 consents to burn blanket bog on grouse moors in north England’s European protected areas, covering around 950 square kilometres of the (deep) peat soils this precious habitat depends on.
+Information from Natural England suggests there were over 400 consents to burn blanket bog on grouse moors in north England’s European protected areas, covering around 950 square kilometres of the (deep) peat soils this precious habitat depends on.

 This case began way back in 2012 with the RSPB's concerns over Natural England's actions in relation to an upland grouse shooting estate, Walshaw Moor, in the South Pennines (see here).
 It expanded to cover the way in which Natural England and the UK Government permits and financially supports the ongoing burning of our globally important upland peatland habitats, particularly blanket bog in protected Special Areas of Conservation in northern England.